DataDog/documentation/content/en/observability_pipelines/configurations.md

 ## Put it all together

-With these three basic components, a source, transform, and sink, you now have a working Vector configuration file.
+With these three basic components, a source, transform, and sink, you now have a working Observability Pipelines configuration file.

 {{< tabs >}}
 {{% tab "YAML" %}}